Mistakes to avoid in online exams:

 When a student logs in for an exam, the first step is to ensure their identity.
 Are you making sure that the student is taking their own exam?
 How can you do this in a remote proctoring context?
 The best way is to use the webcam to capture an image of both the student and their photo ID.
 Once you know that the two are a match, the student can move forward with the exam, and you can know that the answers on the assessment are from the correct student.

-3. Not Checking for Notes, Friends, and Other Sources of Help
+3. Not Using Video Proctoring to Check for Notes, Friends, and Other Sources of Help

 While online exams give students flexibility, the freedom to take an assessment anytime, anywhere opens the possibility that students will access illicit resources for answers during the exam.
 A student may ask a knowledgeable friend to join them in the room and help with answers, or they may have a textbook or notes on the desk with them.
 Is your online proctoring system equipped to detect and prevent this kind of academic dishonesty?
 A good place to start is to use a system that has the student scan the room with their webcam before beginning.
 This ensures that the student is alone in the room and doesn’t have resources on their desk.
 In addition, technology that detects when a student stands up, leaves the room, or diverts their eyes from the screen helps make sure the student stays on track.
 Exam proctoring solutions also need to block access to other browser windows, new tabs, and applications that students might use to access answers.